Revamp?

-I still (after 4.5k hours) dislike Death Sentence.
-Payday 2 always tried to be more of a horde shooter (which i amplified in Death Wish + before), yet it's highest difficulty has enemies that can 2-3 tap you from across the map.
-While allowing up to 120 of them to exist on the map at the same time.
+I still (after 5k+ hours) dislike vanilla Death Sentence.
+Payday 2 over the years has moved to become more of a horde shooter (which i amplified in Death Wish + before), yet it's highest difficulty has enemies that can 2-3 tap you from across the map, while allowing up to 120 of them to exist on the map at the same time.

 Spoiler!